-Dropping your magnet should not affect the magnet's strength.
+The magnet's strength should not be affected if the magnet is dropped.
 This is a common problem with low-power magnets.
-The VNS Therapy magnet is a high-power magnet and should not lose its strength when dropped or if the casing cracks.
+The LivaNova magnet is a high-power magnet and should not lose its strength when dropped or if the outer case cracks.

-How long will my magnet last (does it have an expiration date)?
+How long will my magnet last (does it have a use by date)?